chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 -----------------------------------------------------
 .. tag server_services_oc_id

-The **oc-id** service enables OAuth 2.0 authentication to the Chef server by external applications, including Chef Supermarket and Chef Analytics.
+The **oc-id** service enables OAuth 2.0 authentication to the Chef server by external applications, including Chef Supermarket.
 OAuth 2.0 uses token-based authentication, where external applications use tokens that are issued by the **oc-id** provider.
 No special credentials---``webui_priv.pem`` or privileged keys---are stored on the external application.

 .. end_tag